bigapplestrat/GitHubTutorial/README.md

 ## How do you work on someone else's repository?

+You will inevitably work on a version controls project in the future.
+So it is useful to know how to work on someone else's version controlled project.

-Find a repository to work on, such as this one.
+First, find a repository to work on, such as this one.

 ```
 https://github.com/bigapplestrat/GitHubTutorial